16 How to Handle Repetitive Tasks

 - Template (OTWU): Choosing File: Save Template As saves the structure of the workbook, plus any analysis operations that exist in the workbook, but all data including data that are not associated with these analysis operations, are cleared.

-The New Book dialog in Origin 2021b is an updated template library for managing workbook, matrixbook and Analysis Templates.
+The New Book dialog is a template library for managing workbook, matrixbook and Analysis Templates.
 See Workbooks for an overview of dialog box features.

 Tutorial: Creating an Analysis Template